MicrosoftDocs/playfab-docs/playfab-docs/sdks/java/quickstart.md

 ## Finish and Execute

-To run the application, select the **play arrow >** in the top right corner **(1)**.
+To run the application:

+1. Select the **play arrow >** in the top right corner.
 This will start program execution, and output panel will appear.
-Locate the **debug message** **(2)**.
+2. Locate the **debug message**.
 This indicates that API call was successful.

 ![Install PlayFab SDK](media/intellij-run-program.png)

-At this point, you can start making other API calls, and building your game.
+At this point, you can start making other API calls and building your game.
 For a list of all available client API calls, see our [PlayFab API References](../../api-references/index.md) documentation.

 ## Deconstruct the code